ertval/groupie-tracker/.github/prompt.md

 Read the codebase carefully.
 Check for redundant, dublicate or overly complex code.
 Check the package and folder/file structure.
 Then Propose a restructuring/refactoring plan.
 Think ultrahard and :
 - Use only idiomatic go best practices and kiss priciple in your refactoring.
 - Try to find a golden ration between complexity and simplicity (break functionality into smaller parts/packages/files but not overly so).
-- Focus on reducing LOC while maintaining readability, testability and simplicity.
+- Focus on reducing LOC while maintaining functionality, readability, testability and simplicity.
 - Store your plan in a md file that starts with your name.

 ---